KarasiewiczStephane/WitOMI/README.md

 Subsets creation
 ----------------

 Herein, for the sake of the example, we will simply create two subsets.
 A `factor` needs to be made, in order to divide the data in two subsets.
-The first environmental variable, `doubs$env[,1]`,being the distance from the source ("dfs"") and sorted in increasing order, will determine the spatial factor dividing the realized into subniches.
+The first environmental variable, `doubs$env[,1]`,being the distance from the source ("dfs") and sorted in increasing order, will determine the spatial factor dividing the realized into subniches.

 ``` r
 N <- dim(nic1$ls)[1]